Yarnemeuris/mini-launchpad/README.md

 - Being able to change the synthesizer.
 - Using the launchpad as an audio interface.
 - And I might even add more features.

+  I am also unsure if any of the code works and if the case is fully correct.
+Because I don't have the physical board myself.
+This will also change before the end of mini midi magic.